 As we are slowing down into the summertime trading period, we have another good reason to consider scalping.
 On many markets, momentum fades and the days can be very choppy after the initial move off the open.
 That’s a lot of time sitting on your hands, which you could use to take mid-range scalps or at least start to develop your scalping skills.
 If nothing else, it’ll stop you from taking boredom trades which is common when a market slows down.

 So where to start?
-Well, there’s a lot of videos on the Jigsaw site and our recommendation is to start with the following videos.
-First, a video from Alex Haywood at Axia Futures (a London based prop trading firm).
+Well, there’s a lot of videos on the Jigsaw site and our recommendation is to start with the following video from Alex Haywood at Axia Futures (a London based prop trading firm).
 In the video Alex gives a huge amount of information on how to read order flow in different environments.
 This video is from a webinar hosted by the futures.io forum which was sponsored by us here at Jigsaw…